hamlet-io/docs/docs/getting-started/aws-serverless/deploy-baseline/environment-bootstrap.md

     cd myapp/config/solutionsv2/integration/default/
     ```

     The `config/solutionsv2/` is where you define your solution.
-The directory will contain a collection config files that define your components and their configuration.
+The directory will contain a collection of config files that define your components and their configuration.

-1. First off lets have a look at what deployments are available by default
+1. First off let's have a look at what deployments are available by default.

     ```bash
     hamlet --account acct01 deploy list-deployments